AltSysrq/avalanche/platform-native/ABI.md

 Upon entry, a function initialises its stack map itself as described on `ava_stack_map` in abi.h.

-The lower two bits of the `stack_map` pointer (a heap handle) passed into `ava_gc_push_local_heap` as the caller's stack map are used to tag what the parent heap of the resulting heap handle should be:
+The lower two bits of the `stack_map` pointer (a heap handle) passed into a function as the caller's stack map are used to tag what the parent heap of the resulting heap handle should be:

 - 00: The parent heap is the local heap of the parent handle.
 - 01: The parent heap is the parent heap of the parent handle.